Edward Brooke: Tenure

+Electoral history

 Post-Senate life

 After leaving the Senate, Brooke practiced law in Washington, D.C., first as a partner at the Washington firm of O'Connor & Hannan; later of counsel to Csaplar & Bok in Boston.
 He also served as chairman of the board of the National Low Income Housing Coalition.
-In 1984 he was selected as chairman of the Boston Bank of Commerce, and one year later he was named to the board of directors of Grumman.
+In 1984 he was selected as chairman of the Boston Bank of Commerce, and one year later was named to the board of directors of Grumman.

 In 1992, a Brooke assistant stated in a plea agreement as part of an investigation into corruption at the Department of Housing and Urban Development that Brooke had falsely answered questions about whether he or the assistant had tried to improperly influence HUD officials on behalf of housing and real estate developers who had paid large consulting fees to Brooke.
 The HUD investigation ended with no charges being brought against Brooke.

 In 1996, Brooke became the first chairman of the World Policy Council, a think tank of Alpha Phi Alpha, an African-American fraternity.
 The Council's purpose is to expand the fraternity's involvement in politics, and social and current policy to encompass international concerns.
 In 2006 Brooke served as the council's chairman emeritus and was honorary chairman at the Centennial Convention of Alpha Phi Alpha held in Washington, D.C.

-On June 20, 2000, a newly constructed Boston courthouse was dedicated in his honor.
-The Edward W. Brooke Courthouse is part of the Massachusetts Trial Court system, and houses the Central Division of the Boston Municipal Court, Boston Juvenile Court, Family Court, and Boston Housing Court, among others.
-In 2002, scholar Molefi Kete Asante listed Edward Brooke on his list of 100 Greatest African Americans.

-In September 2002, he was diagnosed with breast cancer and assumed a national role in raising awareness of the disease among men.
-On June 23, 2004, President George W. Bush awarded Brooke the Presidential Medal of Freedom.
-That same year he received the Jeremy Nicholson Negro Achievement Award, acknowledging his outstanding contributions to the African-American community.

-During the 2008 presidential election, Brooke indicated in a WBUR-FM interview that he favored Democratic nominee Barack Obama.
-On October 28, 2009, two days after his 90th birthday, Brooke was presented with the Congressional Gold Medal.

-On January 3, 2015, Brooke died at his home in Coral Gables, Florida, at the age of 95.
-He was buried at Arlington National Cemetery.
-Brooke was the oldest living U.S. senator until his death in January 2015, and the last living U.S. senator born in the 1910s.